Change can feel scary, are your ready for that change?

 3. If it takes you a bit to warm up you may prefer a longer session.

-Cost per session depends on the type of therapy and the length of time.
+Cost per counseling session depends on the type of therapy and the length of time.
 Click here for more information on current therapy session rates.

 Private pay affords you more freedom in your care and treatment.

 * Unlimited Sessions.
-Private pay allows you to have unlimited sessions.
+Private pay allows you to have unlimited counseling sessions.
 Insurance companies may limit the number of sessions they will pay for and often will not cover couples therapy.

 * Diagnosis.
 Private pay allows diagnosis to stay between you and your therapist.
 Insurance companies require a diagnosis that will go on your permanent health care record.